renormalize/etcd-druid/docs/proposals/06-immutable-etcd-backups.md

 #### Handling of Hibernated Clusters

-When an ETCD cluster is hibernated (scaled down to zero replicas) for a duration exceeding the immutability period, backups may become mutable again (this behavior depends on the cloud provider; refer to [Comparison of Storage Provider Properties](#comparison-of-storage-provider-properties-for-bucket-level-and-object-level-immutability)), compromising the intended immutability guarantees.
+When an ETCD cluster is hibernated for a duration exceeding the immutability period, backups may become mutable again (this behavior depends on the cloud provider; refer to [Comparison of Storage Provider Properties](#comparison-of-storage-provider-properties-for-bucket-level-and-object-level-immutability)), compromising the intended immutability guarantees.

+Such handling of hibernated clusters is the type of scenario which the etcd operator-tasks frameworks lends itself to quite well, and thus for all proposed solutions, the operator tasks framework as defined [here](./05-etcd-operator-tasks.md) will be made use of for the designs of the solutions.

-To maintain snapshot immutability during extended hibernation, we propose two approaches.
+To maintain snapshot immutability during extended hibernation, we propose two approaches:

 ##### Approach 1: Using the Compaction Job